-There exists a connection with the Luo Shu and He Tu concerning the numerical pattern:
+There exists a connection with the Luo Shu and He Tu concerning the numerical pairing:

-This pattern emerges in the 9x9 magic square in the Luo Shu format.
+This numerical pairing emerges in the 3x3, 9x9, 15x15, 21x21, and 27x27 magic squares in the Luo Shu format.
+To clarify, when the numbers of each of the above mentioned magic squares are reduced to their Pythagorean root number: the number 1 is always paired with the number 6, the number 2 is always paired with the number 7, and so on.
 There are several hundred trillion ways to arrange the numbers one thru 81 in a 9x9 magic square, but only one arrangement satisfies the definition of a Luo Shu magic square.
+A demonstration of the He Tu numerical pairing in the 21x21 magic square can be found in the December 4, 2024 post in this blog.

-The above illustration defines the Luo Shu as a mathematical formula that can be expanded to create larger squares; this will generate an unique Pythagorean triplet of numbers at the heart of any magic square constructed in this manner.
-This was a most significant concept to the early Chinese, Daoists, and even the early Christians (who incorporated magic squares onto book covers of illuminated manuscripts).
+Image 1 defines the Luo Shu as a mathematical formula that can be expanded to create larger squares; this will generate a unique Pythagorean triplet of numbers at the heart of any magic square constructed in this manner.
+This was a most significant influence among the early Chinese, Daoists, and early Christian church art (which incorporated magic square symbolism onto book covers of illuminated manuscripts).
+The Luo Shu should be considered as a "set of magic squares" based on the formula rather than a singular magic square of three.

 In fact, parts of the above illustration originate from a drawing that appeared in 1687 in a book called Astronomia Europaea, by Ferdinand Verbiest, a most courageous Jesuit priest who was one of the earliest and most influential Jesuits to penetrate China.
 Matteo Ricci was the first famous Jesuit priest to establish a Christian foundation in China in 1582.